curl/everything-curl/usingcurl/proxies/env.md

 ## No proxy

-You sometimes end up in a situation where one or a few host names should be excluded from going through the proxy that normally would be used.
+You sometimes end up in a situation where one or a few hostnames should be excluded from going through the proxy that normally would be used.
 This is then done with the `NO_PROXY` variable.
-Set that to a comma- separated list of host names that should not use a proxy when being accessed.
+Set that to a comma- separated list of hostnames that should not use a proxy when being accessed.
 You can set `NO_PROXY` to be a single asterisk ('\*') to match all hosts.

 If a name in the exclusion list starts with a dot (`.`), then the name matches